Kentucky governor: Storms may have killed at least 70 people

 MAYFIELD, Ky.
-(AP) — Kentucky’s governor said Saturday that a monstrous tornado likely killed dozens of people in the state and the toll was climbing after severe weather ripped through at least five states, leaving widespread devastation.
+(AP) — A monstrous tornado killed dozens of people in Kentucky and the toll was climbing Saturday after severe weather ripped through at least five states, leaving widespread devastation.

 “This has been the most devastating tornado event in our state’s history,” Beshear said at a news conference.

 The storms hit a candle factory in Kentucky, an Amazon facility in Illinois and a nursing home in Arkansas.
-Officials had confirmed 18 deaths, including 10 in the Kentucky’s Muhlenberg County and an undetermined number in an around the city of Bowling Green.
+Officials had confirmed 29 deaths, including 22 in three Kentucky counties.
 Beshear said about 110 people were in the Mayfield factory when the tornado roared through.

 Debris from destroyed buildings and shredded trees covered the ground in Mayfield, a city of about 10,000 in western Kentucky.
 Twisted metal sheeting, downed power lines and wrecked vehicles lined the streets of what was barely recognizable as a town.